sludj/covid_profile/README.md

 # covid_profile
-Goal to build a country view COVID profile

 R studio add test

+# created by CT (20/12/21)

+# Goal of the project is to build a country view COVID profile